Hells Angels MC criminal allegations and incidents: Portugal

 In 2018 Portuguese authorities publicly declared that they found strong evidence of potential gang violence events against Bandidos, a rival motorcycle club, specifically against Mário Machado, once the leader of the Portuguese Hammerskins, who is suspected to be a member of the latter.
-Around 80 search warrants and dozens of arrest arrests were issued.
+Around 80 search warrants and dozens of arrest warrants were issued.

 In July 2019, Portuguese prosecutors charged 89 members of Hells Angels with involvement in organized crime, attempted murder, robbery, drug trafficking, qualified extortion and possession of illegal weapons and ammunition.

 Romania

 In November 2020, Romanian Hells Angels national president Marius Lazăr was arrested along with New Zealand nationals Michael Matthews Murray and Marc Patrick Johnson on cocaine trafficking charges following an investigation by the Directorate for Investigating Organized Crime and Terrorism (DIICOT) at the request of the United States Department of Justice.
 The investigation determined that a cocaine shipment from the United States had been ordered by the leader of the New Zealand Hells Angels and that club members had travelled to Bucharest to arrange the details of the transport.
 Two luxury cars, 12 motorcycles, US$200,000 in cash, a "lethal weapon", and 100 grams of cocaine were seized during raids carried out in Bucharest and Ilfov County by Romanian organized crime prosecutors in partnership with the U.S. Drug Enforcement Administration (DEA) and Department of Homeland Security.

 In January 2023, Romania approved an extradition request to have Lazăr transferred to the U.S. to stand trial on charges of drug trafficking, money laundering and complicity in attempted murder.
 He allegedly negotiated the attempted killing of two rivals.
-Lazăr was met by the U.S. Marshals Service as he boarded a plane to the United States on 16 January 2023.
+Lazăr was met by the U.S. Marshals Service as he boarded a plane to the United States on January 16, 2023.
 On November 17, 2023, Lazăr was convicted in federal court in Beaumont, Texas of conspiracy to commit racketeering, conspiracy to import cocaine into the United States, and conspiracy to commit money laundering.

 South Africa

-The first HAMC chapter in South Africa was founded in Johannesburg on 14 August 1993.
-Other charters were subsequently formed in the West Rand on 31 January 1994, Durban on 6 September 1997, and Cape Town on 13 June 1998.
+The first HAMC chapter in South Africa was founded in Johannesburg on August 14, 1993.
+Other charters were subsequently formed in the West Rand on January 31, 1994, Durban on September 6, 1997, and Cape Town on June 13, 1998.
 The Hells Angels became associated with the Johannesburg "bouncer mafia", a criminal network involved in narcotics trafficking and extortion in the city's nightclub industry that emerged in the late apartheid era.
 The Hells Angels introduced methamphetamine to South Africa around 1997 when the club began manufacturing the drug on a mass-scale by capitalising on the ease with which ephedrine could be obtained in the country.
 Criminal links between the South African Hells Angels, particularly the chapters connected to the security industry in Gauteng, and their American counterparts were strengthened after South Africa hosted the club's annual "World Run" international motorcycle rally in 1999.